This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

 Using song cards on a choice board, I have my son select the song he wants to sing.
 Then, I place the card back on the choice board, and ask again, “Which song?”
 Sometimes, he’ll select the same song (with absolute intention) for the entire song segment of the circle.
 If he does, I sing the same song on repeat!
 It doesn’t matter.
-What matters is the that he’s deliberate about his choice and that he communicates it to me.
+What matters is that he’s deliberate about his choice and that he communicates it to me.

 Ideas for including thematic songs in the morning circle

-- begin with two choices on the board and increase when ready for more
+- Begin with two choices on the board and increase when ready for more